Cuauhtemoctzin/Energy_Usage_Clustering/README.md

 - **Distance**: Select the checkbox of the distances you want to include in the analysis.
 The distances, Cort, Wasserstein, CortNorm, Coherence, mvLWS, and Band depth, have a low computation time.
 Meanwhile, the PDC, CGCI, RGPDC, and PMIME have high computational time because these distances are computed based on parametric models.
 - **Tree depth**: The regression tree can be simple, with few partitions, or complex with several partitions.
 This input controls the maximum depth of the tree using the most significant explaining factors.
 The complexity is limited to using only significant explaining factors.
 - **Risk Level (RL)**: Select and highlight the bottom node in the regression tree representing the risk of being an anomalous pattern; only the buildings in that node are plotted.
 The risk levels are ordered from the most anomalous patterns on top and the most synchronized patterns at "RL 1".
 When "All" is selected, the regression tree is displayed fully, and all records are plotted in the bottom graph.
-- **Explaining factors**: These checkboxes select the building information used in the rules to build the regression tree. [!WARNING] When all checkboxes are unselected, the tree panel will show an error.
+- **Explaining factors**: These checkboxes select the building information used in the rules to build the regression tree.
+When all checkboxes are unselected, the tree panel will show an error.

 The **Parameters** tab allows you to change each distance's parameters.
 The distances that do not appear on this tab do not require further specifications for its computation.